White Tree Preschool, Westbury Park Methodist Church, 4 North View, Westbury Park, Bristol, BS6 7QB

 Routine is important to the children at White Tree Preschool.

-Each day is divided into the following activities.
+Each morning session is divided into the following activities:-

-When children arrive in the morning, they hang their bags/coats on their named peg in the cloakroom, then select their ‘apple’ from the registration desk to hang on our ‘Apple Tree’.
+When children arrive in the morning, they hang their bags/coats on their picture peg in the preschool, then select their ‘apple’ from the registration desk to hang on our ‘Apple Tree’.

 Our timetable includes plenty of opportunity for free play, to ensure children have enough time to pursue their own interests within the context of the Early Years Foundation Stage framework.

 Tidy up time

 Your child will be encouraged to to help with tidying up the resources at the end of free play alongside the adults and their peers.